No. 21 Houston improves to 12-0, routing winless Coppin St

 BIG PICTURE

 Coppin State: The Eagles hung with Houston for the first 10 minutes, but Houston’s size, quickness and athleticism were too much.
-Coppin State was 7 of 27 on 2-point field goals, and was outscored 36-8 in the paint.
+Coppin State was 7 of 27 on 2-point field goals, 7 of 38 on 3-pointers and was outscored 36-8 in the paint.

 Houston: The Cougars had one of their better shooting games from the field, but continued to struggle from 3-point range, hitting 7 of 25. ...
 The Cougars had a 53-39 rebounding edge.